 If a matter not specifically listed on the agenda is brought up during a meeting, the better practice, and the one that will minimize subsequent litigation, is to defer discussion and decision on the matter until a later meeting so that the item can be specifically listed on the agenda.
-If the matter demands immediate attention and is a true emergency, the public body should consider using the emergency exception described in Section 7.7.9.
+If the matter demands immediate attention and is a true emergency, the public body should consider using the emergency exception described in Section 7.6.9.

 However, if action is taken at a meeting on an item not properly noticed, then that particular action violates the Open Meeting Law and is null and void.
 Johnson v.
 Tempe Elementary Sch.
 Dist.
 No. 3 Governing Bd., 199 Ariz.
 567, 570, 20 P.3d 1148, 1151 (App.
 2001); A.R.S. § 38-431.05(A).
 The public body may ratify the action pursuant to A.R.S. § 38-431.05(B), although the violation may still subject the public body to the penalties described in A.R.S. § 38-431.07(A).
 Any other actions that were taken at the meeting and were properly noticed are not void.
-Karol v.
-Bd. of Educ.
-Trustees, 122 Ariz.
-95, 98, 593 P.2d 649, 652 (1979); Ariz.
+Karol, 122 Ariz. at 98, 593 P.2d at 652; Ariz.
 Att'y Gen. Op.
 108-001.

 7.7.7 Calls to the Public.
-A public body may include a call to the public on a meeting agenda.
-A.R.S. § 38-431.01(H); see also Section 7.10.1 for more discussion on public participation.
-Should a public body include a call to the public during a public meeting, members of the public body may not discuss or take action on matters raised during the call to the public that are not specifically identified on the agenda.
-A.R.S. § 38-431.01(H).
-Individual public body members may, however, respond to criticism made by those who have addressed the public body, ask staff to review a matter, or ask that a matter be put on a future agenda.
-Id.; see also Ariz.
+In 2000, the Legislature clarified the limitations on open calls to the public during public meetings.
+A.R.S. § 38-431.01(H) now provides that a public body may make an open call to the public to allow individuals to address the public body on any issue within the jurisdiction of the public body.
+Members of the public body may not discuss or take action on matters raised during the call to the public that are not specifically identified on the agenda.
+Id.
+Public body members may, however, respond to criticism made by those who have addressed the public body, ask staff to review a matter, or ask that a matter be put on a future agenda.
+Id.
+See also Ariz.
 Att'y Gen. Op.
 199-006.